 EMS 270 - Introduction to Paramedicine

 This course is designed to prepare a person to care for the sick and injured at an advanced level of care.
 Persons must be currently certified as a Basic EMT to be accepted in this course.
 This course covers topics that include basic anatomy and physiology, pharmacology, respiratory emergencies, venous access and medication administration, airway management, medical documentation, cardiac emergencies, pediatric emergencies, caring for the elderly, and medical emergencies.
+This course integrates comprehensive knowledge of EMS systems, safety/well being of the paramedic, and medical, legal, ethical issues, which is intended to improve the health of EMS personnel, patients, and the community.
 This course is part of the first phase of a sequence that qualifies candidates to take the certification exam for Paramedic.
-One hundred forty-five class hours, seventy-six laboratory hours.

 Prerequisite: EMS 110.

 MCC General Education: MCC-HW - Health and Wellness (MHW), MCC-VE - Values and Ethics (MVE)

 1.Describe the responsibilities of a paramedic within an EMS system, to include the importance of personal wellness in EMS or of acting as a healthy role model for peers.